 For the three Rotterdam refineries, this means supplementing existing reduction plans.
 2.7 million tonnes is the equivalent of approximately 40% of their current carbon emissions.

 Which ambition has H-vision set for itself?

-'To jointly deliver a major contribution to our national climate goals, by substantially reducing the carbon emissions of the industrial sector – that's our ambition!'
+'To make a substantial contribution together to the climate goals by reducing emissions from industry: that's our ambition!'

 H-vision for hydrogen

 Ninety percent of H-vision’s low-carbon hydrogen comes from residual gases, supplemented by a small share of natural gas.